Jax-Ur: Post-Crisis

-Jax-Ur did not appear after the Crisis on Infinite Earths for some time, as until the recent appearance of Supergirl there was a rule that no Kryptonians survived except Superman.
-On the occasions that a pseudo-Kryptonian villain was required, writers have usually gone for General Zod.
-At that time however, Jax-Ur's name was referenced in Superman: The Essential Guide to the Man of Steel, suggesting he may have indeed existed but presumably had died either before or during Krypton's destruction since the Phantom Zone was used as storage rather than a prison.
+Following Crisis on Infinite Earths, DC Comics enforced Superman's status as the last surviving Kryptonian, thereby writing Jax-Ur and other Kryptonian characters out of continuity.
 Jax-Ur's first post-Crisis appearance is in Action Comics #846, written by Geoff Johns and Richard Donner.
 He is one of the criminals unleashed from the Phantom Zone by Zod.
 In the current continuity, Jax-Ur destroyed Krypton's moon during an attempt at interstellar space travel.
-When the moon was destroyed, a lunar colony of Kandor was lost as well, drawing the attention of the Coluan villain Brainiac to Kandor.
+When the moon was destroyed, a lunar colony of Kandor was lost as well, drawing the attention of Brainiac to Kandor.

-Jax-Ur reappears in Action Comics #875, as one of General Zod's "sleeper Kryptonians", who have adopted human identities to help further Zod's goals on Earth.
-He is using the cover of Dr. Phillings, and works for S.T.A.R.
-Labs as one of the world's top xenobiologists, while secretly conducting his own gruesome studies on Earth's lifeforms, as well as researching Kryptonian DNA to find links to the Flamebird and Nightwing entities.
-While in his "Dr. Phillings" identity he's tasked by the female Doctor Light to investigate Nightwing's accelerated aging.
-He manages to build a device tailored to regulate Chris's growth and stimulate his solar-powered healing factor to reverse the body damage brought by his condition, but at the cost of some DNA taken from Flamebird.
+In Action Comics #875, Jax-Ur is one of Zod's "sleeper Kryptonians", who have adopted human identities to help further Zod's goals on Earth.
+He works for S.T.A.R.
+Labs as a xenobiologist, during which Doctor Light tasks him with investigating Chris Kent's accelerated aging.
+Jax-Ur builds a device tailored to regulate Chris's growth and stimulate his healing factor to reverse the body damage done by his condition.

-Recently, it was revealed that, like Chris Kent and Thara Ak-Var are avatars of Nightwing and Flamebird, respectively, so is Jax-Ur an avatar of their enemy, "Vohc the Breaker".
-Continuing his age old vendetta against the two demi-gods, Jax-Ur/Vohc uses the sample from Flamebird and his own ingenuity to create an artificial avatar-clone of the Kryptonian chief god, Rao, a terrifying weapon which he then unleashes upon the world.
-The combined entity is defeated by Flamebird and Nightwing burning Jax-Ur out of Vohc, leaving him for the Justice Society while the Rao clone is destroyed by Nightwing.
+It is later revealed that, like Chris Kent and Thara Ak-Var are avatars of Nightwing and Flamebird, respectively, so is Jax-Ur an avatar of their enemy, Vohc the Breaker.
+Continuing his age-old vendetta against the two gods, Jax-Ur/Vohc uses a DNA sample taken from Flamebird to create an artificial clone of the Kryptonian god Rao.
+The combined entity is defeated by Flamebird and Nightwing burning Jax-Ur out of Vohc, while the Rao clone is destroyed by Nightwing.